Travelling around London at night can seem quite daunting, especially if you’re new to the city. Here’s some information that may be useful to you.

 The Tube

-On Fridays and Saturdays, the Victoria, Jubilee and most of the Central, Piccadilly and Northern lines will run through the night.
+On Fridays and Saturdays, the Victoria, Jubilee, Central, Piccadilly and Northern lines run through the night.
+The London Overground Service between Highbury and Islington and New Cross Gate also runs on Friday and Saturday nights into the early hours of Saturday and Sunday mornings.
 According to TfL , the service is pivotal to London’s night economy, and cuts night-time journeys by an average of 20 minutes, with some cut by more than an hour.

 Weekday services and all other lines suspend service between the rough hours of 00:30 and 05:00, so be sure to familiarise yourself with exact times for your route.
 The CityMapper app is a fantastic resource for route planning.